bennycheung/bennycheung.github.io/_posts/2022-04-10-firesql-in-python.md

 we have encoded the core `SELECT` statement, which is subsequently transformed into Firestore collection queries to be executed.

 - SELECT columns for collection field's projection
+  - DISTINCT modifier restricts the result only included the unique field(s) value
 - FROM sub-clause for collections
 - FROM/JOIN sub-clause for joining collections (restricted to 1 join)
 - WHERE sub-clause with boolean algebra expression for each collection's queries on field values